 He also takes great pleasure in songwriting.
 In the first year of the Pandemic, Ben released an album: Paley Jones “Lucky 13.”
 Other song highlights are the wonderful (it really is!) children’s CD, “Another Big Day,” created with Dave Nachmanoff.
 With Christian Bordal, Ben made two folk-electronica CDs as “emalazarus.”

-Ben is also developing WHAT NOT TO EXPECT, a musical based on his experience raising his daughter.
-Musical workshops in New York, Hollywood, and Pasadena have been highlights of recent years.
+Ben is also developing IT'S ALL YOUR FAULT, TYLER PRICE!, a musical based on his experience raising his daughter.
+Musical workshops in Burbank, New York, Hollywood, and Pasadena have been highlights of recent years.
 Composer, songwriter, pianist, and dad.
 That’s Ben.

 His studio and home are in Silverlake—a hilly, beautiful neighborhood in Los Angeles.
 He is quite a distance removed from elementary school piano lessons.
 Yet, in many ways, he still feels like that wide-eyed kid exploring and navigating the musical landscape to the fullest.